ga-wdi-boston/wdi_4_rails_demo_polymorphic/README.md

 * Finally, combining these two pieces of information, the `commentable` method transforms the type string into a constant and calls `.find` on it, passing the ID from the params.

 The rest of the controller works pretty much the same as all the other controllers we've written to date &ndash; the tricky part is getting the "commentable" in the first place.

+### Checkpoint

+The `done-comments` branch contains all work completed up to this point.

+## Lab: Likes

+Let's say we now want to allow signed-in users to "like" both statuses and links.
+In some respects this will be easier than commenting, since there will be no separate "new like" page with a form on it &ndash; we can just have a button that directly likes or un-likes the model in question, with no possibility of validation errors.